-Emscripten comes with a partial implementation of a C library, mostly written from scratch in JavaScript, with parts compiled from an existing C library7.
+Emscripten comes with a partial implementation of a C library, mostly written from scratch in JavaScript, which parts compiled from the newlib C library.
 Some aspects of the runtime environment, as implemented in that C library, are:

-- An emulated filesystem is available, with files stored in memory. - Emscripten allows writing pixel data to an HTML5 canvas element, using a subset of the SDL API.
+- Files to be read must be 'preloaded' in JavaScript.
+They can then be accessed using the usual C library methods (fopen, fread, etc.).
+Files that are written are cached, and can be read by JavaScript later.
+While limiting, this approach can often be sufficient for many purposes. - Emscripten allows writing pixel data to an HTML5 canvas element, using a subset of the SDL API.
 That is, one can write an application in C or C++ using SDL, and that same application can be compiled normally and run locally, or compiled using Emscripten and run on the web.
-See, for example, Emscripten's raytracing demo at http://syntensity.com/static/raytrace.html. - sbrk() is implemented using the HEAP array which was mentioned previously.
-This allows a normal malloc() implementation written in C to be compiled to JavaScript.
+See the ray-tracing demo at http://syntensity.com/static/raytrace.html. - sbrk is implemented using the HEAP array which was mentioned previously.
+This allows a normal malloc implementation written in C to be compiled to JavaScript.

-3.2 The Relooper: Recreating high-level loop structures
+3.2 The Relooper: Recreating highlevel loop structures

-The Relooper the most complex module in Emscripten.
-It receives a 'soup of blocks', which is a set of labeled fragments of code, each ending with a branch operation, and the goal is to generate normal high-level JavaScript code flow structures such as loops and ifs.
-Generating such code structures is essential to producing good-performing code, since JavaScript engines are tuned to run such code very quickly (for example, a tracing JIT as in SpiderMonkey will only trace normal loops).
+The Relooper is among the most complicated components in Emscripten.
+It receives a 'soup of labels', which is a set of labeled fragments of code - for brevity we call such fragments simply 'labels' - each ending with a branch operation (either a simple branch, a conditional branch, or a switch), and the goal is to generate normal high-level JavaScript code flow structures such as loops and ifs.

-Returning to the LLVM assembly code on page 3, it has the following structure (where arrows denote potential paths of execution):
+For example, the LLVM assembly on page X has the following label structure: